Dustin L. McCarty

 Updated: Dec 16, 2020

 It’s time to hear from Tracy in the annual McCarty Christmas Letter - so I will leave the Family Update to her this time around.
-PLUS, there has been so much going on in Africa, there is a LOT to share!
-I will be interjecting a few “Prayer Alerts” throughout this update.
-Please join us in prayer for these important things!
-There is only so much one can share in a newsletter - so, I extend an invitation to you all: If you would like to grab a cup of coffee and hear more details and stories of what God has been doing - CONTACT ME! (my cell: 940-595-1562) I’d love to hear what’s been going on in your life and share more about the work in Africa.
-It has truly been astounding!
+I’ll briefly share 3 brief story snippets and a major milestone YOU have helped us reach through your prayers, encouragement, and financial support.
+As always, I extend an invitation to you all: If you would like to grab a cup of coffee and hear more details and stories of what God has been doing - CONTACT ME! (my cell: 940-595-1562) I’d love to hear what’s been going on in your life and share more about the work in Africa.
+It has truly been amazing!

 And now - here's Tracy...